• Home

 Initial steps in treating a diabetic cat may involve removal of any predisposing causes for the diabetes.
 For example, the administration of some drugs (steroids for example) predisposes cats to develop diabetes and withdrawal of these drugs may lead to resolution of the condition.
 Obese cats are more prone to develop diabetes and weight reduction can lead to resolution of the signs in some cats.

-If there are no predisposing causes, or if correction of the predisposing causes doesnot lead to resolution of the diabetes, specific treatment is required.
-Although a small proportion of cats will respond to oral hypoglycemic medication, most cats will require insulin injections to control the diabetes.
-During the initial stages of treatment, your cat will require several blood glucose evaluations in the form of a glucose curve (see below) until an appropriate insulin dosage is determined.
+If there are no predisposing causes, or if correction of the predisposing causes does not lead to resolution of the diabetes, specific treatment is required.
+Most cats will require insulin injections to control the diabetes.
+During the initial stages of treatment, your cat will require several blood glucose evaluations in the form of a glucose curve (see below) and/or continuous glucose monitoring (ex.
+FreeStyle Libre) until an appropriate insulin dosage is determined.
 Most cats will achieve initial stabilization within a few days to a few weeks.
-Most cats will require twice daily injection of a small dose of insulin, rarely once daily dosing isused.
+Most cats will require twice daily injection of insulin, rarely once daily dosing is used.
 Very small needles are available which cause no pain to the cat, and within a short period of time the procedure becomes very routine.
-Administration times,dosages and type of insulin will be determined by your veterinarian.
+Administration times, dosages, and type of insulin will be determined by your veterinarian.

 You will be taught by our staff how to give insulin injections to your cat.